oroinc/documentation/user_guide/business_intelligence/business_intelligence_filters.rst

 Filters
 =======

-Along with :ref:`grid filters <user-guide-ui-components-grid-filters>` that define a set of records to be *displayed*, you sometimes need to select a set of records to be *processed* in different areas of the system, such as a :ref:`Marketing List <user-guide-marketing-lists>` or a :ref:`Report <user-guide-reports>`.
+Along with :ref:`grid filters <doc-grids-actions-filters>` that define a set of records to be *displayed*, you sometimes need to select a set of records to be *processed* in different areas of the system, such as a :ref:`Marketing List <user-guide-marketing-lists>` or a :ref:`Report <user-guide-reports>`.
 In this case, there is a *"Filters"* section.